hi-primus/doc2use/README.md

 ## Loading the embeddings and search from the list of operations

-in load.html you can find a example of how to load the embeddings a make a question.
+in load.html you can find a example of how to load the embeddings an make a question.
 With the embedding loaded and the list of operations, get the function signatures to create the prompt of the operations returned by the LLM.
 Every operation returned by the LLM should be searched in the embeddings.